RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/stream.md

 When the fourth argument is omitted, or is specified as ``""`` or ``"NULL"`` (the default), a null string is returned if any ill-formed sequence is found.
 When the fourth argument is ``"REPLACE"``, any ill-formed character is replaced with the Unicode Replacement Character (U+FFFD).
 When the fourth argument if ``"SYNTAX"``, a Syntax error is raised in the event that an ill-formed sequence is found.

+###  Implementation limits, and some reflections

+The usual semantics of the stream BIFs can not be directly translated to the Unicode world without a lot of precautions and limitations.
+Some of these limitations are due to the fact that the present implementation is a prototype, a proof-of-concept.
+Some other limitations are of a more serious nature.
+* _Variable-length encodings_.
+Managing character read/write positions for variable-length encodings, like UTF-8 and UTF-16, can
+  be prohibitive to the point of becoming impractical.
+The same can be said when the target type is TEXT (a "character", in this case, is an [extended] grapheme cluster, and, in the limit case, an arbitrarily large cluster could substitute a one-byte, one-letter, ASCII grapheme.
+  Operating systems don't have primitives to insert/delete bytes in the middle of a file, and, although this behaviour can certainly be simulated, it can be so, but at a extremely expensive price.
+It is highly dubious that such a functionality should be defined in the language, or implemented.
+* _In an encoding where the LF (``"0A"X``) character can be embedded in a normal character, like UTF-16 or UTF-32, ooRexx line count and line positioning can not be relied upon.
+This implementation does not go to the lengths of actively simulating line count and positioning, and therefore, it preventively disables such operations.